-Q. 35.
-Would you discuss something of arrangements for entertainment at Yalta?
-Several accounts mention that you and others teased Admiral King because he was given the Tsarina's bouldoir for his room.
+35. Would you discuss something of arrangements for entertainment at Yalta?
+Several accounts mention that you and others teased Admiral King because he was given the tsarina's boudoir for his room.

-A. I think I had the Tsarina's room.
-And his had been an open sort of veranda which they said was where Rasputin came up the ladder to see the Tsarina.
-However, we were both right there together and we didn't personally fight over who had the Tsarina's room.
+I think I had the tsarina's room.
+And his had been an open sort of veranda, which they said was where Rasputin came up his ladder to see the tsarina.
+However, we were both right there together and we didn't personally fight over who had the tsarina's room.
 That was a secondary affair at this time.

-As to entertainments, Mr. Roosevelt entertained at dinner-I don't recall in a big way-but he tried to have each of his suite for dinner with him which I though very unwise because he looked very, very tired.
-I remember he had some of the Joint Chiefs of Staff (American) for dinner one night and he was quite late coming from his meeting with the Russians and the British, presumably, and looked very, very tired.
+As to entertainments, Mr. Roosevelt entertained at dinner-I don't recall in a big way-but he tried to have each of his suite for dinner with him, which I thought very unwise because he looked very, very tired.
+I remember he had some of the Joint Chiefs of Staff (American) for dinner one night, and he was quite late coming from his meeting with the Russians and the British, presumably, and looked very, very tired.
 And I thought it was most unwise that he had to put himself out for a gesture of that sort at that particular time.

-As to the general entertainment, I was somewhat amused nearly as one could be with the political heights in which apparently I was king at Yalta-so far as the Republican attacks on me were concerned.
-As a matter of fact when they had the final dinner at Yalta, and it was organized by the Russians and the Americans submitted their guest lists, the U. S. Chiefs of Staff weren't even invited.
+As to general entertainment, I was somewhat amused-as nearly as one could be with the political heights in which apparently I was king at Yalta-so far as the Republican attacks on me were concerned.
+As a matter of fact, when they had the final dinner at Yalta, and it was organized by the Russians and the Americans submitted their guest lists, the United States chiefs of staff weren't even invited.
 The senior chairman, Leahy, was invited.
-The British Chiefs of Staff were in attendance, but the American Chiefs of Staff were left out.
+The British chiefs of staff were in attendance, but the American chiefs of staff were left out.
 So that was the dominant position I occupied at that particular time.
-But to lead the debates in Congress one would have thought I was cock of the walk all the way through.
-And I remember that Mr. Byrnes was very critical of the fact that the British Chiefs of Staff were present and King and I were not present at all.
-I don't recall the other entertainments that went on, but I know when Stalin came to a meeting or dinner he was accompanied by his guards who always stood at port arms with submachine guns.
+But to read the debates in Congress one would have thought I was cock of the walk all the way through.
+I remember that Mr. Byrnes was very critical of the fact that the British chiefs of staff were present and King and I were not present at all.

+I don't recall the other entertainments that went on, but I know when Stalin came to a meeting or dinner, he was accompanied by his guards who always stood at port arms with submachine guns.

-Q. 36.
-Do you feel that Churchill's earlier concessions to Russian on the Baltic states and on Poland prejudiced his chances to get any favorable action out of Russia at Yalta?
+36. Do you feel that Churchill's earlier concessions to Russia on the Baltic states and on Poland prejudiced his chances to get any favorable action out of Russia at Yalta?

-A. I do not think so.
+I do not think so.

-Q. 37.
-Do you feel that the earlier talks of Churchill with Stalin about special British interests in Greece and Yugoslavia and special Russian interests in Bulgaria and elsewhere in the Balkans prejudiced any Allied appeal to Stalin based on moral grounds?
+37. Do you feel that the earlier talks of Churchill with Stalin about special British interests in Greece and Yugoslavia and special Russian interests in Bulgaria and elsewhere in the Balkans prejudiced any Allied appeal to Stalin based on moral grounds?

-A. I would not know how to answer that.
+I would not know how to answer that.